 Three Ridges Ecological Farm is a diversified farm in Elgin County, southwestern Ontario, Canada near the north shores of Lake Erie.
 The farm is 50 acres and includes permanent pastures, permaculture fruit and nut tree orchards, native prairie, Carolinian forest and several constructed wetlands.
 Divided by 20 acres of woodlands that rise up along a bluff, three ridges form a “3” like a fingerprint.

-The three other longstanding Indigenous groups of this geographic region are the Anishinaabe Peoples (also referred to as the Three Fires Confederacy including; Ojibwe, Odawa, and Pottawatami Nations); the Haudenosaunee Peoples (also known as the Iroquoian people or Six Nations including Mohawk, Oneida, Cayuga, Onondaga, Seneca, and Tuscorora); the Leni-Lunaape Peoples (also referred to as the Delaware and/or Munsee).
-The three First Nations communities closest in proximity to our farm are Chippewa of the Thames First Nation (part of the Anishinaabe), Oneida Nation of the Thames (part of the Haudenosaunee) and Munsee-Delaware Nation (part of the Leni-Lunaape).
+We acknowledge that Three Ridges Ecological Farm is located in the geographic region of the Anishinaabe Peoples (also referred to as the Three Fires Confederacy including; Ojibwe, Odawa, and Pottawatami Nations); the Haudenosaunee Peoples (also known as the Iroquoian people or Six Nations including Mohawk, Oneida, Cayuga, Onondaga, Seneca, and Tuscorora); and the Leni-Lunaape Peoples (also referred to as the Delaware and/or Munsee).

 All the food we produce is grown with organic methods, using manure and compost and without the use of pesticides or herbicides.
 Even more, we are committed to growing in a way that is beyond organic to achieve 3Rs: Regeneration, Resilience & Relationships: